Questions? Call (734) 338-8453

 1

-1. What type of skin cancer have you been diagnosed with? - To understand the specific risks associated with your condition.
+What type and stage of skin cancer were you diagnosed with?

 2